klabelkholosh/fxhash-template/README.md

 ## fxhash template

 - A badly written fxhash template.
-- This was written to make my life easier with uploading generative art script to Fxhash!
+- This was written to make my life (and potentially others' lives) easier with uploading generative art script to Fxhash!

 ## Installation